JuliaMolSim/PseudoLibrary/README.md

   * `program`: Code used to generate the pseudopotentials
   * `extra`: List of some extra identifiers (e.g. `semicore` or `standard`)
 - For each element you can add an `element.toml` file with additional metadata about this pseudopotential.
-Common expected fields include:
+Collection-specific fields are explained above in the *Available pseudopotentials* section.
+Common fields available for most pseudopotential collections include:
   * `Ecut`: A recommended kinetic energy cutoff value for the wavefunction to be employed with this pseudopotential.
     Note, that some libraries set this to `-1` to indicate *unknown*.